Logo

 Day 2: We will depart early towards Lingshan, and start our birding in the mid-morning.
 The cold snowbound slopes at this time of year host Siberian Accentor, Pallas’s Rosefinch, Chinese Beautiful Rosefinch, and other wintering migrants which include Cinereous Vulture, Long-tailed Rosefinch, Asian Rosy Finch, Red-throated Thrush, Naumann’s Thrush, and Güldenstädt’s Redstart.
 In addition, there are several resident species to look for such as Beijing Babbler, Plain Laughingthrush, Silver-throated Bushtit and Godlewski’s Bunting.
 Night at Lingshan.

-Day 7: Morning at Poyang Lake for any remaining species we may have before driving south to Wuyuan after lunch.
+Day 6: Morning at Poyang Lake for any remaining species before driving south to Wuyuan after lunch.
 Night in Wuyuan.

-Day 12: Early morning flight from Sanya to Nanning, then drive to Nonggang NNR.
+Day 11: Flight from Sanya to Nanning, then drive to Nonggang NNR.
 We will hopefully arrive in time for some initial birding.
 Night outside Nonggang NNR.

-Day 13: Our full day inside Nonggang NNR will primarily focus on finding the near-endemic Nonggang Babbler, a species only described in 2008 and only known from a tiny region of limestone karst forest bordering Vietnam.
-This area has relatively low diversity and can be hard work, but we hope to also see White-winged Magpie, Indochinese Green Magpie, Limestone Leaf Warbler, White-tailed Robin, Streaked Wren Babbler and Buff-breasted Babbler.
-We will drive back to Nanning in the evening.
-Night in Nanning.
+Day 12-13: Our time in Nonggang NNR will primarily focus on finding the near-endemic Nonggang Babbler, known from a tiny region of limestone karst forest bordering Vietnam.
+It descends from the limestone pinnacles in winter to visit feeding hides, so we hope to have some excellent views!
+This area has relatively low diversity and can be hard work, but we hope to also see White-winged Magpie, Indochinese Green Magpie, Limestone Leaf Warbler, White-tailed Robin, Black-throated Laughingthrush, Streaked Wren Babbler and Buff-breasted Babbler.
+Occasionally the tricky Bar-backed Partridge visits hides here too (luck is required), however we can also search in the forest.
+Both the mythical White-eared Night Heron and beautiful Blue-naped Pitta have been available in recent winters for visiting birders – we will certainly go for them if at all possible!
+We will drive back to Nanning in the evening on Day 13.

-Day 14: We will take the morning flight to Guangzhou International Airport (CAN) where the tour ends mid-morning.
-NOTE: We can assist in arranging any targeted extensions either with Ornis, or directly with our local leader.
-Possibilities might include Relict Gull, Red-crowned Crane, visiting the dedicated photography hides in Sichuan, or even a day to see the Great Wall.
-Ibisbill and Japanese Waxwing are usually (but not always) present just outside of Beijing at this time of year, so arriving one day before the tour starts could pay off.
+We can assist in arranging any targeted extensions either with Ornis, or directly with our local leader.
+Possibilities might include Relict Gull, Reeves’s Pheasant, or even a day to see the Great Wall.

 Tour details